tpg/deadbolt/README.md

 [![Build Status](https://travis-ci.org/tpg/deadbolt.svg?branch=master)](https://travis-ci.org/tpg/deadbolt)

-> NOTE!
-Deadbolt is sparkly new.
-Don't use this in production yet.
-We're still figuring out things and it's going to change a lot in the early stages.
-Breaking changes between versions are likely.

 ## Why another authorization package?
 Because we wanted something way simpler than the other solutions.
 We've used many of the current top authorization packages, and will continue to use them in the future, but in a number of cases they're just a little over the top.